YHWH-333/earth/README.md

 ## Features

 - Dark is separated from Light, required by the dominant species to track Time and allow them to sense their surroundings.
-- Life is abundant, managed by Humans™, a use of the proprietary Soul™ API.
+- Life is abundant, managed by Humans™, a use of the yet-unreleased Soul™ API.
 - Evolution algorithm automatically selects the most suitable beings for life on the Earth.

 **Please check out the closed issues before submitting a new one!**